RimpleKoshta/AI-Assistant/README.md

 1. User enters a question or email.
 2. Flask receives the request.
 3. The request is sent to the Groq API.
-4. Llama 3.3 processes the prompt.
+4. GPT-OSS 120B processes the prompt.
 5. AI-generated response is returned.
 6. The response is displayed in the web interface.